AT and T COW Drones Successfully Restored Phone Service, Cut by Ida Hurricane

 Unlike other types of drones, which focus on speed and maneuverability, COW drones are proud of their durability and resistance.
 These are their focus points.
 Their design is projected to withstand the heavy rain and wind of storms, as well as sub-freezing weather conditions for fly a drone, and unbearable heat, caused by fires.

-COW drones are not just a temporary solution to the problem with communications failure, caused by hurricane Ida and other natural disasters.
+AT and T COW Drones are not just a temporary solution to the problem with communications failure, caused by hurricane Ida and other natural disasters.
 COWs can be used in many emergencies.

 COW’s thermal imagining technology can penetrate through the various roofing materials and can inform firefighters for possible traps that may lie inside.
 What is more, COW’s sensors can help first responders identify the exact location of people, trapped beneath buildings.
 COW drones can be also used to locate people, lost in remote settings.